IAmJonoBo/Chiron-GUI/README.md

 - If Next.js warns about lockfile roots, ensure only one `pnpm-lock.yaml` exists at repo root.
 - Vitest runs in non-watch mode (`--passWithNoTests`) to avoid hanging; add suites to tighten signal.
 - Tailwind preset consumes tokens from `@chiron/design-tokens`; rebuild packages if tokens change.
+- Next.js linting runs through `eslint . --max-warnings=0`, which avoids the deprecated `next lint` wrapper and silences the workspace-root warning by pinning `outputFileTracingRoot` in `next.config.ts`.

 ## Dashboard data lifecycle